Karpoori Thakur: Biography

-Karpoori Thakur was born in the Nai caste to Gokul Thakur and Ramdulari Devi at Pitaunjhia (now Karpuri Gram) village in Samastipur District of Bihar.
-He was influenced by nationalistic ideas as a student, and joined the All India Students Federation.
+Karpoori Thakur was born to Gokul Thakur and Ramdulari Devi at Pitaunjhia (now Karpuri Gram) village in Samastipur District of Bihar.
+He belonged to the Nai community.
+He was influenced by Mahatma Gandhi and Satyanarayan Sinha.
+He joined the All India Students Federation.
 As a student activist, he left his graduate college to join the Quit India Movement.
 For his participation in the Indian independence movement, he spent 26 months in prison.

 After India gained independence, Thakur worked as a teacher in his village's school.
 He became a member of the Bihar Vidhan Sabha in 1952 from Tajpur constituency as a Socialist Party candidate.
-He was arrested for leading P & T employees during the general strike of the Central Government employees in 1960.
+He was arrested for leading Post and Telegraph employees during the general strike of the Central Government employees in 1960.
 In 1970, he undertook a fast unto death for 28 days to promote the cause of Telco labourers.

 Thakur was a votary of Hindi language, and as the education minister of Bihar, he removed English as the compulsory subject for the matriculation curriculum.
-It is alleged that the Bihari students suffered due to the resulting low standards of English-medium education in the state.
+It is alleged that the Bihar's students suffered due to the resulting low standards of English-medium education in the state.
 Thakur served as a minister and Deputy Chief Minister of Bihar, before becoming the first non-Congress socialist Chief Minister of Bihar in 1970.
 He also enforced total prohibition of alcohol in Bihar.
 During his reign, many schools and colleges were established in his name in the backward areas of Bihar.